-Temporary Restraining Orders issued in 2019 include many orders against theft, gambling, and unlicensed entertainment businesses.
+Temporary Restraining Orders issued in 2020 include many orders against criminal proceeds, etc. obtained through theft, gambling, violation of the Immigration Control Act, and violation of the Amusement Business Act.
 Orders were also issued for monetary claims making use of the Act on Punishment of Organized Crimes, under which monetary claims are subject to confiscation.
-Examples of monetary claims confiscated include claims on deposits and claims for unpaid salaries.
-In addition, since the confiscation of crime components and items provided for or used for criminal acts became possible by the partial amendment of the Act on Punishment of Organized Crimes, the cases included gold smuggling and gambling cases in which LEAs confiscated gold bullions and reserve funds as crime components of the cases.
+Examples of monetary claims confiscated include claims on deposits and claims for unpaid salaries, and claims for repayment of advances.
+In addition, since the confiscation of crime components and items provided for or used for criminal acts became possible by the partial amendment of the Act on Punishment of Organized Crimes in 2017, the cases included gold smuggling and gambling cases in which LEAs confiscated gold bullions and reserve funds as crime components of the cases.

-[Case 11] Temporary Restraining Order against proceeds related to special fraud and theft cases
+[Case 12] Temporary Restraining Order against criminal proceeds, etc. related to a violation of the Amusement Business Act